Search the Health Library

 Parents Lunch & Learn

 This group meets the 1st Tuesday of each month and is led by nursing staff in collaboration with guest presenters from nursing, social work and other disciplines.
-Parents, caregivers and young adults meet with staff to learn about a variety of topics presented by multidisciplinary staff.
-Subjects presented in the past include: caring for your child with cancer, reading a ‘road map’ i.e. the clinical plan, medications, preventing infections, late effects of treatment, cancer’s effect on siblings/family, etc. Lunch is provided.
+Parents, caregivers and young adults meet with staff to learn about a variety of topics related to a patient’s treatment and caregiving.
+Past presentations include: caring for your child, teen, or young adult with cancer, reading a ‘road map’ i.e. the clinical plan, medications, preventing infections, late effects of treatment, cancer’s effect on siblings/family, etc. Lunch is provided.
 For further information call: 410-955-4224 or 410-955-8124.

 Grief & Bereavement Group

-Spiritual Support is another service offered at the Johns Hopkins Children's Center.
+Spiritual Support is offered at the Johns Hopkins Children's Center.
 Whether you are newly diagnosed or in remission, we understand that you may struggle to understand why this has happened to you, feelings of guilt, anger, grief, or isolation from your faith community.
-Beyond the support of our chaplaincy, which provides pastoral and spiritual care in a non-denominational setting, a non -denominational chapel is located on the first floor near teh Children's Center lobby and a private meditation room in the lobby of the Weinberg Building are open to patients and families 24-hours a day.
-For inspiration, call to hear the recorded Prayer-for-the-day line at 410-955-8984, or to make an appointment with a chaplain, call the Department of Pastoral services at 410-955-5842.
+Beyond the support of our chaplaincy, which provides pastoral and spiritual care in a non-denominational setting, a non-denominational chapel is located on the first floor near the Children's Center lobby and a private meditation room in the lobby of the Weinberg Building are open to patients and families 24-hours a day.
+To make an appointment with a chaplain, call the Department of Spiritual Care and Chaplaincy at 410-955-5842.